-- A. By November 1 each year, after new enrollment forecasts are developed, the projected utilization levels of all facilities are evaluated and incorporated into the superintendent of schools' CIP recommendations.
-The effect of class size changes and other relevant factors, such as proposed educational program changes, including prekindergarten programs, special education programs, ESOL programs, or grade level reorganizations also is evaluated.
-For schools that are projected to have insufficient capacity, excess capacity, or other facility issues, the superintendent of schools may recommend- - 1. a capital project, - 2. a noncapital action such as convening a roundtable discussion group, boundary change, geographic student choice assignment plan, school pairing, facility sharing, closing/consolidation, or any other similar action,
+A. By November 1 each year, after new enrollment forecasts are developed, the projected utilization levels of all facilities are evaluated and incorporated into the superintendent of schools' CIP recommendations.
+The effect of class size changes and other relevant factors, such as proposed educational program

-- 3. no action, or - 4. deferral pending further study of enrollment or other factors. - B. Facility recommendations made by the superintendent of schools include consideration of educational program impacts.
+- 1. a capital project; - 2. a noncapital action such as convening a roundtable discussion group, boundary change, geographic student choice assignment plan, school pairing, facility sharing, closing/consolidation, or any other similar action; - 3. no action; or - 4. deferral pending further study of enrollment or other factors. - B. Facility recommendations made by the superintendent of schools include consideration of educational program impacts.
 As part of the process of developing facility plans, MCPS staff members will work closely with appropriate program staff members to identify program requirements for facility plans.
 Modifications to the facility will adhere to the requirements of the Americans with Disabilities Act.